2018 Rally Sweden

 Like the production model – the new Polo GTI – the Polo GTI R5 has a powerful straight four-cylinder turbo engine with direct fuel injection, which is mounted transversely in front of the front axle.
 The capacity of the rally car is limited to 1.6 litres, in accordance with regulations.
 This is sufficient to generate an impressive 200 kW (272 hp) and maximum torque of 400 Newton metres.
 A close-stepped, sequential, five-speed racing gearbox and permanent four-wheel drive achieve outstanding acceleration on any surface – whether asphalt, gravel or snow.
 Weighing just 1,230 kilograms, the rally GTI accelerates from 0 to 100 km/h in just 4.1 seconds.

 The four-door, steel chassis, which serves as the basis for the assembly, is manufactured at the production plant in Pamplona, Spain.
 In accordance with FIA regulations, it is strengthened with a role cage and other safety components.
-The Polo GTI R5 will be homologated in the summer of 2018.
 The first deliveries to customer sports teams, and the first competitive outings, are planned for the second half of the year.

 In 2012, the International Automobile Federation FIA passed the R5 regulations for a new generation of rally cars, aimed primarily at customer teams, talented youngsters and privateers.
 Since then, more than 400 cars have been produced by five different manufacturers and have been in action in national and international championships all over the world.

-Successful first test outing for the Polo GTI R5.
+Successful first test outing for the Volkswagen Polo GTI R5.

 First tough test passed: The Volkswagen Polo GTI R5 has successfully completed its first test kilometres in Fontjoncouse, France.
 Volkswagen test driver Dieter Depping and Swedish WRC2 champion Pontus Tidemand spent three days testing the new 270-hp rally car for customer racing, which is based on the sixth and latest generation of the production Polo, in demanding conditions.